Parent? Then you’ll be in need of a child-friendly boozer! I’ve rounded up my favourite family-friendly pubs with playgrounds in Bristol…

-Finding a good child-friendly drinking hole with an outside play area is like coming across liquid gold.
-Somewhere the adults can get twirly on a cheeky gin and tuck into tasty grub, while the offspring wear themselves out tearing around the playground.
-A place where you can talk in uninterrupted sentences with other grown-ups, because the kiddos are busy racing around the garden.
-After many months of socialising restrictions and closed doors, I’m sure I’m not alone in eagerly seeking out pubs with playgrounds or outside space in Bristol.
+Parent?
+Then you’ll be in need of a child-friendly boozer!
+Finding pubs with good children’s play area is like coming across liquid gold.
+Discovering somewhere the adults can get twirly on a cheeky gin and tuck into tasty grub, while the offspring wear themselves out tearing around the playground – priceless.
+A place where you can talk in uninterrupted sentences with other grown-ups, because the kiddos are busy racing around the garden – show me the way!

-The Eastfield Inn, Henleaze
+The Eastfield Pub Bristol, Henleaze

-The Royal Oak, Gloucester Road
+The Royal Oak Gloucester Road, Bristol

 The Lazy Dog, Ashley Down

-The Gloucester Old Spot pub, Horfield
+The Gloucester Old Spot Bristol, Horfield

-In summer their beer garden (now with covered heated terrace and a marquee) is great for whiling away a sunny day while the kids run amok in the wooden castle against a vibrant backdrop.
+In summer, their beer garden (now with covered heated terrace and a marquee) is great for whiling away a sunny day while the kids run amok in the wooden castle against a vibrant backdrop.

 The Crafty Cow, Gloucester Road

 This child-friendly pub ticks all the boxes when it comes to good ol’ family boozers.
 Inside is huge, so it’s particularly good if there’s a gathering of a few families with young kids and there’s a fenced-off indoor children’s area to keep little’uns entertained while you catch up over a swift half or two.
-They also have a big outdoor space with lots of tables and chairs (under cover of canopy) for kids to run wild in warmer weather, which is currently open for food and drinks.

 New Inn, Mayshill